davidmit331/davidmit331/README.md

 ### 🧠 About me

-I run **operations and IT for a regional e-commerce group** operating across Serbia, North Macedonia and Bulgaria — and I write the software that keeps it running.
+I run **operations and IT for a regional e-commerce group** across Serbia, North Macedonia and Bulgaria, and I write the software that keeps it running.
 Warehouses, orders, stock, couriers, dashboards, integrations: if it moves a box or a number, I've probably built a tool for it.

-- 🏗️ Sole developer & operator of **Magacinko WMS** — a multi-tenant, WooCommerce-native warehouse management platform running in production
+- 🏗️ Sole developer & operator of **Magacinko WMS**, a multi-tenant, WooCommerce-native warehouse management platform running in production
-- 📱 Android dev on the side — **Hangout**, a real-time chat app in Kotlin + Jetpack Compose
+- 🧩 E-commerce ops tooling across three markets: WooCommerce, payments, couriers, TMS, reporting
 - 🤖 Running a **local LLM stack** (Ollama + CUDA + Open WebUI) because not everything needs the cloud
-- 🎓 CS student by night, network-admin background (ETŠ "Mija Stanimirović")
+- 🎓 Network-admin background, ETŠ "Mija Stanimirović"
 - 🗣️ Serbian · Macedonian · English · beginner Bulgarian

 ---